devbnj/Permissioned-Blockchain/sawtooth/article2.md

 Welcome to Alibaba Cloud Elastic Compute Service !
 ```

 If is not a generic Ubuntu 16.0.4 64-Bit system, you may have chosen an incorrect instance.
-It will be somewhat a challenge in installing Sawtooth on such an instance.
+It will be a challenge in installing Sawtooth on such an instance.

-**INSTANCE:** Create an user for other installations such as Hyperledger Sawtooth.
+**INSTANCE:** Create a new user for all related installations regarding Hyperledger Sawtooth.
 ```
 $ adduser devb
 $ usermod -aG sudo devb